Toll-free telephone numbers in the North American Numbering Plan: Operation

-The original 800-code operated for over thirty years before its 7.8 million possible numbers were depleted, but new toll-free area codes are being depleted at an increasing rate both by more widespread use of the numbers by voice-over-IP, pocket pagers, residential, and small business use, and response tracking for individual advertisements (each ad from each client gets a different freephone number) or sale, lease or shared use.
+The first toll-free area code, 800, operated for over thirty years before its 7.8 million possible numbers were depleted, but new toll-free area codes are being depleted at an increasing rate both by more widespread use of the numbers by voice-over-IP, pocket pagers, residential, and small business use, and response tracking for individual advertisements (each ad from each client gets a different freephone number) or sale, lease or shared use.

-Some geographic area codes are similar to the toll-free codes, e.g., 801, 818, 860.
-Toll-free numbers are also sometimes confused with 900-numbers, for which the telephone company bills the callers at rates far in excess of long-distance service rates for services such as recorded information or live chat.

-These toll-free numbers can normally be called from any telephone in Canada or the U.S., though the owner (and sometimes the provider) can put restrictions on their use.
-Sometimes they accept calls only from either Canada or the U.S., or even only from certain states or provinces.
+These toll-free numbers can be called from any telephone in the NANP, but the owner (and sometimes the provider) can put restrictions on their use.
+Sometimes they accept calls only from a specific region.
 Some are not accessible from pay phones.
 Calls from pay phones assess the toll-free owner an additional fee in the U.S., as mandated by the FCC.
-Although toll-free numbers are not accessible internationally, many phone services actually call through the U.S., and in this case the toll-free numbers become available.
-Examples of these services are the erstwhile MCI Worldphone international calling card and any U.S.-based Internet telephone gateway.
-However, many calling card services charge their own fee when their toll-free numbers are used to make calls or when their toll-free numbers are used from pay phones.

-From many countries, such as the U.K., U.S. toll-free numbers can be dialed, but the caller first gets a recorded announcement that the call is not free; in fact, on many carriers, the cost of calling a "toll-free" number can be higher than that of calling a normal number.
+Although toll-free numbers are not accessible outside the NANP, many international telephone services route calls through the U.S. via dial-in portals.